ietf-wg-cellar/matroska-specification/chapters.md

 | 30 | SESSION | SESSION | as found on CDs and DVDs |
 | 20 | TRACK | - | as found on audio CDs |
 | 10 | INDEX | - | the first logical level of the side/medium |
-Table: ChapterPhysicalEquiv meaning per track type{#ChapterPhysicalEquivMeaning}
+Table: ChapterPhysicalEquiv Meaning per Track Type{#ChapterPhysicalEquivMeaning}

 ## Chapter Examples

-### Example 1 : basic chaptering
+### Example 1: Basic Chaptering

 In this example a movie is split in different chapters.
 It could also just be an audio file (album) on which each track corresponds to a chapter.